 Havant

 § This page gives an overview of the Havant local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Havant lies on the south Hampshire coast, bordered by Langstone and Chichester Harbours, both renowned for sailing and wildlife.
 Havant town provides shopping and heritage buildings, while Hayling Island is a key feature, with sandy beaches, seaside attractions, and water sports.
 Inland villages and countryside contrast with the coast, while nature reserves around the harbours highlight the area’s ecological importance.
 The district’s geography is defined by its harbours, islands, and maritime landscapes.

-The administrative boundary of Havant can be viewed on OpenStreetMap: District Boundary of Havant.
+The administrative boundary of Havant can also be viewed on OpenStreetMap: District Boundary of Havant.

 Key Facts about Havant